-RD Sharma is usually used for structured practice, not just quick revision.
-That means the solutions help most when a problem has enough steps for you to lose the thread somewhere in the middle.
+RD Sharma is built for structured practice, not just quick revision, so the solutions help most when a problem has enough steps for you to lose the thread somewhere in the middle.

-In short questions, the final answer may be enough to self-check.
-In longer questions, especially in algebra, trigonometry, coordinate geometry, calculus, or proofs, the method matters more than the last line.
+For short questions, the final answer may be enough to self-check.
+For longer questions — algebra, trigonometry, coordinate geometry, calculus, or proofs — the method matters more than the last line.
+The use also shifts by class:

-For Class 9 and 10, students often use solutions to check algebraic manipulation, geometry writing, mensuration setup, and step order.
-The main goal is usually clearer working and fewer sign or formula mistakes.
+- Class 9 and 10: students mostly check algebraic manipulation, geometry writing, mensuration setup, and step order.
+The goal is cleaner working and fewer sign or formula mistakes.

-For Class 11 and 12, the questions are often more conditional.
-You may need to notice a domain restriction, choose the right identity, justify a theorem, or organize a longer derivation.
-The same study rule still works: attempt first, compare method second.
+- Class 11 and 12: questions are more conditional.
+You may need to spot a domain restriction, choose the right identity, justify a theorem, or organize a longer derivation.
+The same rule still holds: attempt first, compare method second.

 Take a standard quadratic equation:

 A weak solution jumps straight to the roots.
-A useful solution shows why factoring works:
+A useful one shows why factoring works:

 Now apply the zero-product rule: